 The tribunal will arrange the hearing and consider the information from both sides before making a decision.
 The applicant does not need to attend in person and, if both sides agree, can be presented in writing.

-The listing officer will let the applicant know if the matter is referred to the Valuation Tribunal.
+The Listing Officer will let the applicant know if the matter is referred to the Valuation Tribunal.

 The Valuation Tribunal's decision is normally final, but both sides can appeal to the High Court, but only on a point of law.